-What on earth are the FAQs, you might ask yourself if you were "on the road" in the navigation and curiously clicked here on this page.
+What on earth are FAQs, you might ask yourself if you were "underway" in the navigation and curiously clicked here on this page.
 I ask everyone else to skip this paragraph and scroll to the next but one.
 FAQ are "Frequently Asked Questions", questions that are asked again and again.
-FAQ just.
+Just FAQ .
 Sometimes you can find the answers in German media also under "Q + A", which is also relatively English and means "Questions and Answers".
-FAQ about Johann Sebastian Bach today are mostly asked by kids or students and also typed into Google and aim at the fact that this one question about Johann Sebastian Bach has already been formulated exactly in a certain word choice – also as a complete sentence today – and Google now deals with it or deals with it.
+FAQs regarding Johann Sebastian Bach today are mostly asked by kids or students and also typed into Google and aim at the fact that this one question about Johann Sebastian Bach has already been formulated exactly in a certain word choice – also as a complete sentence today – and Google now deals with it or deals with it.
 And that is in the hope of offering the perfect answer to precisely this question.

-FAQ.
-And how nice it is when you have such a FAQ - in our case to Johann Sebastian Bach – and you find exactly the right answer without a long search.
-This chapter ... the FAQ serves this purpose.
-FAQ, just about Johann Sebastian Bach.
-Until March 2015, that was exactly 100 FAQs.
-But from March 2015 something very special will happen on the topic FAQ on the portal "Bach about Bach".
+FAQs.
+And how nice it is when you have such FAQs – in our case regarding Johann Sebastian Bach – and you find exactly the right answer without a long search.
+This chapter ... the FAQs serves this purpose.
+FAQs, just about Johann Sebastian Bach.
+Until March 2015, that were exactly 100 FAQs.
+But starting March 2015 something very special will happen on the topic FAQ on the portal "Bach about Bach".
 The author – my husband – comes up with such questions himself, even very, very rare ones.
 And he then formulates the appropriate answer.
 The goal?
-One distant day, to actually provide exactly the right answer to any Bach topic imaginable to a FAQ that is also less frequently asked.
+One distant day, to actually provide exactly the right answer to any Bach topic imaginable to an FAQ that is also less frequently asked.
 As a question and also as an answer.
 Let's see if this also works.

 How many children did Johann Sebastian Bach have?
-Or: How many children did Johann Sebastian Bach have in total?
-These are two of the most frequently asked questions about the composer's life ... on the Internet.
+Or better: How many children did Johann Sebastian Bach have in total?
+These are two of the most frequently asked questions about the composer's life ... on the internet.
 But of course they are not the only questions.
 Above you can see the family of Johann Sebastian Bach in a picture painted by Tobi E. Rosenthal.
 The link here takes you to more than 100 FAQs.

-To list all 100 FAQ here again and also to describe all 100 answers to all FAQ to Johann Sebastian Bach here again in individual chapters, that would certainly be a violent and also a nonsensical effort, because they already exist.
-On another homepage, which is similar in style to this one.
-It is called – as already mentioned above – "Bach over Bach".
-And there it is: 100 FAQ and 100 answers.
-The first positions on the 101 already exist and others are created at irregular intervals.
+To list all 100+ FAQs here again, and, in addition, to describe all 100 answers to all FAQs about Johann Sebastian Bach here in individual chapters would certainly be a huge and senseless effort, because they already exist.
+On a different website, which is similar in style to this one.
+It is called – as already mentioned above – "Bach on Bach".
+And there they are: 100 FAQs and 100 answers.
+The first positions beyond number the number 100 are already there and more will be added in irregular intervals.
 Read more?
-Or would you like to go to the more than 100 FAQs on "Bach on Bach"?
+Or would you like to get to the more than 100 FAQs on "Bach on Bach"?

 What are the most beautiful musical works by Johann Sebastian Bach?

-+++++++++++++++++++ How do you decide?
-Because taste plays a huge role in this ...
-Music taste.
-And whether you prefer piano works to organ works, violins to harpsichords or a great choir ... that plays an enormous role.
+How can you decide?
+Because taste plays an enormous role in this ... your taste in music.
+And whether you like piano works better than organ works, prefer violins to harpsichord or, best, a great choir ... that plays an enormous role.
 Exactly with this question, this FAQ.
-So it is also one of the most difficult FAQs, respectively the answer to the topic Johann Sebastian Bach at all.
+So it is also one of the most difficult FAQs, or rather answers to the topic of Johann Sebastian Bach ever.

-+++++++++++++++++++++++ How do I get to the most exciting works, the most beautiful ones, the most popular ones or simply the best ones?
-Now there is an answer: an answer ... also to this FAQ.
-First of all: Of course, these most beautiful pieces do not exist.
+How do I get to the most exciting works, the most beautiful, the most popular or simply the best?
+Now there is it: one answer ... also to this FAQ.
+First of all: These most beautiful pieces do not exist, of course.
 The reason is given above ... it is simply a matter of taste.
-But there are the most popular and best-known works.
-And there are the big names of a few outstanding pieces.
-First there is the Mass in B Minor, then the Easter Oratorio, the Christmas Oratorio, the St. John Passion and the St. Matthew Passion, and some have hardly heard of Johann Sebastian Bach, but of the Brandenburg Concertos, the Well-Tempered Piano or the Musical Offering.
-It should be noted that one could already argue again whether an important work has been forgotten in the enumeration.
-Or whether one of the above-mentioned works is not one of the most famous.
-You think for example of the not mentioned "Air", the "Kaffeekantate", but please not of the "Bier-Kantate"?
+But there are the most popular and best known works.
+And there are the really big names of a few outstanding pieces.
+First there is the Mass in B minor, then the Easter Oratorio, the Christmas Oratorio, the St. John Passion and the St. Matthew Passion, and some people have hardly heard of Johann Sebastian Bach, but have heard of the Brandenburg Concerts, the Well-Tempered Clavier or the Musical Sacrifice.
+It should be noted that one could already be arguing again whether an important work is forgotten when it is listed above.
+Or whether one of the above-mentioned works is not one of the best known ... by name.
+You are thinking, for example, of the not mentioned "Air", the "Coffee Cantata", but please not the "Beer Cantata"?

 This brings us to the answer in the Internet era.
-And Google and above all YouTube help us.
-These two Internet giants cannot be used to determine the most beautiful work by Johann Sebastian Bach, but they can determine the most popular and the most played and listened to works.
-You simply search for the pieces by their names or the BWV numbers - these are the numbers a piece has in the Bach catalogue of works (BWV) - and then see how popular the respective piece is on the two major Internet platforms.
+And Google and especially YouTube will help us there.
+These two Internet giants may not be able to determine the most beautiful works of Johann Sebastian Bach, but they can determine the most popular and the most played and listened to works.
+You simply search for the pieces by their names or BWV numbers – the numbers that a piece has in the Bach-Werke-Verzeichnis (BWV; Bach works directory) – and then look to see how popular the respective piece is on these two major internet platforms.

-The video matching the FAQ 0 related to Johann Sebastian Bach: Bach's 33 most popular and best-known musical works.
-In 333 seconds
+The video no. 1, matching the FAQ 0 related to Johann Sebastian Bach: Bach's 33 most popular and best-known musical works.
+In 333 seconds.

-And if you find that it is forbidden to force 33 works of this master into a video with a length of 333 seconds, then you are actually quite right.
-But it is also mixed for the hurried "surfer of today", whose stay on websites can be calculated in milliseconds.+++++++++++++++++++++++++++ On the "Werk + Musik" page of the homepage "Bach about Bach" there are these 33 musical works by Johann Sebastian Bach, of course, in reasonable time, even if none is longer than three and a half minutes.
-However, because your eyes usually get no entertainment at all during this time, while your ears are spoiled by the music of the Thomaskantor, the author thought that looking at some pretty pictures - in this time – might not be the worst idea.
+On the "Work + Music" page of the "Bach about Bach" website, these 33 musical works by Johann Sebastian Bach are of course available in reasonable time, although none of them is longer than three and a half minutes.
+However, because your eyes usually get no entertainment at all during this time, while your ears are spoiled by the music of the Thomaskantor, the author thought that looking at some nice images – during this time – might not be the worst idea either.

 The fitting music calendar is also a Bach calendar.
-With a smile it is the fitting calendar of my publishing house regarding the FAQ: How many children die Johann Sebastian Bach have.
+With a smile it is the fitting calendar of my publishing house regarding the Bach FAQ: How many children did Johann Sebastian Bach have?
 99 music calendars: 3 sizes.
-2019 + 2020.
+2020 + 2021.
 To the shop.

 Renate Bach Verlag - Inhaber: Renate Bach - Bildstrasse 25 - D-74223 Flein - Tel.: ++49 - 71 31 - 57 67 61 - info (at) bach4you.de